-STUDENT HANDBOOK:
+Student Signature X Date

+Parent/Legal Guardian Signature X Date

-I have reviewed this student handbook and the Hall County Code of Conduct and Discipline Procedures.
-I am aware of school rules and regulations.
-I agree to assume responsibility for the care and return of the all classroom textbooks, library books and other instructional materials issued to me.
-I will not write in, tear, cut, deface, or permit the books to become wet.
-I understand that if I damage the book(s) beyond normal wear, I will be assessed a fee for the damages.
-If I should lose a book, I agree to pay for it.
+STUDENT HANDBOOK: I have reviewed this student handbook and the Hall County Code of Conduct and Disciport school rules and regulations.
+I agree to assume responsibility for the care and return confibrary books and other instructional materials issued to me.
+I will not write in, tear, cut, confiberone wet.
+I understand that if I damage the book(s) beyond normal wear, I will be asset I should lose a book, I agree to pay for it. of the all classroom textbooks deface, or permit the books to

+Student Signature X Date

+Parent/Legal Guardian Signature X Date